DragosCotaga/SDJ3---Course-Assignments/README.md

 - List all animals registered in the system.
 - Filter animals by their registration date.
 - Filter animals by their origin (farm).

+## Branches

+- main-part-2: The main branch of the project which contains the second part of the assignment.